d2macster/Udacity/Self-Driving-Car/P5-CarND-Vehicle-Detection/writeup.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 This project required a lot of parameter tuning.
 I had to narrow down my search space to what features to use, how to scale sliding windows, how to implement false positive rejection.
-Some sort of kalman filter would help more to identify which detection is a vehicle and which one is not, but. i didnt have time to do this.
+Some sort of kalman filter would help more to identify which detection is a vehicle and which one is not, but I didnt have time to do this.

+Another dimention for improment is classifier itself.
+I used linear svm, however by now we learned a very powerful tool like neural networks.
+Using Udacity car dataset in combination with a NN should be the next step to improve the project.